For software architects, team leads and managers

 API-first without real backing

-API specifications may be written in isolation and then diverge from the implementation.
-Teams end up with OpenAPI files no one fully trusts.
+API specifications (for example OpenAPI files or similar contracts) may be written in isolation and then diverge from the implementation.
+Teams end up with specifications no one fully trusts.

 Onboarding takes too long